CalamariDude/calamaridude.github.io/_posts/2019-09-29-welcome-to-jekyll.markdown

 $$P(A|B) = \frac{P(B|A)P(A)}{P(B)}$$

-The top term is basically the maximim liklihood times a prior, this is the fundamental difference between the two, and you will see why this makes a difference as we work through the equations.
+The top term is basically the maximim likelihood times a prior, this is the fundamental difference between the two, and you will see why this makes a difference as we work through the equations.
 So let's first define the the Maximum Aposterior.

 $$\theta_{MAP} = \max_{\theta \epsilon \Theta}P(\theta | X)$$